arilaakso/session-tracker/README.md

 # Session Tracker

-Session Tracker is a simple, user-friendly application designed to help you monitor and log your work sessions automatically.
+Session Tracker is a simple, user-friendly Windows application designed to help you monitor and log your work sessions automatically.
 It tracks your active time on the computer and provides a summary of your daily activities.

 ![Session Tracker UI](images/session_tracker_ui.png)